Read the following, then go to the next box for resources to search.

 Find at least one popular article about your topic.
 It can be from a newspaper or magazine, or from the open web.
 Make sure it looks reliable.

 See the resources below.
 Some tips about using them:

-1. Academic Search Premier contains both popular and scholarly articles.
+1. Academic Search Ultimate contains both popular and scholarly articles.
 To find just popular articles, do the following.

-2, Note: if the popular article reports recent scholarly research and mentions where the research was published, that points to a citation for 3 below!
+2, Note: if the popular article reports recent scholarly research and mentions where the research was published.
 For example, you might see a phrase in the popular article that says “Researchers at XYZ University reported an exciting new discovery last week in the journal ‘Nature.’”

 Also, consider using the Advanced Google search engine to hunt around for online news.
 Make sure they're from a reputable source, though!